aspose-email-cloud/aspose-email-cloud-python/sdk/docs/ClientAccountApi_list.md

 All URIs are relative to *https://api.aspose.cloud/v4.0*

-All methods have Async versions.
-These async versions are not available on .NETFramework v2.0.

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**get**](ClientAccountApi.md#get)| **GET** /email/client/account| Get email client account from storage.